For BlackBerry Limited [BB], Analyst sees a rise to $4. What next?

 TD Securities have made an estimate for BlackBerry Limited shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 31, 2023.
 While these analysts kept the previous recommendation, Robert W. Baird raised their target price to Neutral.
 The new note on the price target was released on August 12, 2022, representing the official price target for BlackBerry Limited stock.
 Previously, the target price had yet another raise to $7, while RBC Capital Mkts analysts kept a Sector Perform rating on BB stock.

-BlackBerry Limited [BB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.31.
-With this latest performance, BB shares gained by 1.53% in over the last four-week period, additionally sinking by -10.18% over the last 6 months – not to mention a drop of -34.70% in the past year of trading.
+BlackBerry Limited [BB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.80.
+With this latest performance, BB shares dropped by -7.02% in over the last four-week period, additionally sinking by -8.42% over the last 6 months – not to mention a drop of -25.87% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and BlackBerry Limited [BB] shares currently have an operating margin of -34.15 and a Gross Margin at +49.24.
 BlackBerry Limited’s Net Margin is presently recorded at -111.89.